 10. Sanford Riverwalk + Dinner and Pub Crawl

-Spring is a pleasant time of year to stroll along the St. Johns River at the scenic Sanford Riverwalk.
+Spring and Fall are pleasant times of year to stroll along the St. Johns River at the scenic Sanford Riverwalk.
 You'll enjoy a beautiful riverside stroll past sailboats, pontoon boats, and the historic St. Johns Rivership.
-After your walk, venture to 1st Street or Sanford Ave where you can hop around notable spots like The Tennessee Truffle, The Old Jailhouse, The Imperial, The Smiling Bison, Sanford Brewing Company, Wops Hops, Deviant Wolfe Brewing, and more.
+After your walk, venture to 1st Street or Sanford Ave where you can hop around notable spots like The Tennessee Truffle, The Old Jailhouse, The Imperial, The District, Sanford Brewing Company, Wops Hops, Deviant Wolfe Brewing, and more.

 11. Kayak Tours